Robothaler/BeltWinder-Homekit/README.md

 * After reboot:
     * last known position is transmitted.
 Position is unconfirmed
     * If a percentage value unequal 0/100 is to be approached first, a positioning run takes place [shortest distance between presumed position and desired position, with stop at a stop].
 Position is confirmed until next reboot
+    * The last known position will be stored in nvs and recovered at reboot so the system has certaincy about position even after reboot.
+If not, a calibrationrun can be triggerd via the app switch

 # To-Do's